 The Importance of Healthy Friendships

-Invest in Healthy Friendships
+Building Healthy Friendships

-The FRIENDSHIP CONNECTION: It’s more apparent than ever how fundamentally important our healthy friendships are to our wellbeing.
+It’s more apparent than ever how fundamentally important our healthy friendships are to our wellbeing.
 As a Denver therapist and online life coach, I often speak with my online therapy clients about how empty and meaningless life can feel when they don’t have supportive friends and family with whom to share their journey, celebrate their success, and turn to for comfort and guidance in difficult times.

-Let’s be real: Many busy, successful professionals to put their cultivation of healthy friendships on the back burner and prioritize everything else instead.
+Let’s be real: many busy, successful professionals put their cultivation of healthy friendships on the back burner and prioritize everything else instead.
 When you are juggling kids, a job, a spouse, and a house, it can feel like an indulgence to just “hang out” with friends (either virtually, or in-person).

-Fun fact: The non-productive, non-goal oriented time we spend messing around, doing nothing in particular, and simply being together with friends has — wait for it — about the same impact on your health as does quitting smoking cigarettes.
+Fun fact: the non-productive, non-goal oriented time we spend messing around, doing nothing in particular, and simply being together with friends has — wait for it — about the same impact on your health as does quitting smoking cigarettes.
 But that’s just the start of the avalanche of positive consequences of cultivating healthy friendships.
 Having friends and being a friend is actually one of the most important things you can do, if your goal is to be a happy, healthy human.

-Why is Healthy Friendship Important?
+Why is “Healthy Friendship” Important?

-Step one is building the understanding of why healthy friendships are so vital.
-Consider the opposite of friendship: Disconnection.
+Step one is building the understanding of why healthy friendships are so vital: consider the opposite of friendship – disconnection.
 When we’re disconnected from our friends and loved ones it takes a toll, mentally, emotionally, and even physically.
 We know from research into biology and neuro-science that healthy friendships are a core component of not just enjoying life and feeling subjectively happier, but even having a biological impact on the way our bodies function.

 Scientific facts about friendship indicate that, across the board, people who invest in their friendships experience benefits in many parts of their lives that seem unrelated.
 There is a measurable connection between friendship and health.
 For example, people who report having stronger, healthier friendships live longer, have increased immunity to disease, and are often buffered from the chronic stressors that are known to impair your health and wellness.